MJKWoolnough/minecraft/nbt/README.md

 ```go
 func (Bool) Type() TagID
 ```
-Type returns the TagID of the data
+Type returns the TagID of the data.

 #### type Byte